Computational expressivity of (circular) proofs with fixed points: Introduction

-(4) is an intricate and nontrivial result established by M\"ollerfeld in \cite{Moellerfeld02:phd-thesis}, which we use as a `black box'.
-(5) is again a double negation translation, morally a specialisation of the $\Pin 0 2 $-conservativity of full second-order arithmetic $\SOPA$ over its intuitionistic counterpart $\SOHA$, composed with a relativisation of quantifiers to $\Nat$ (\Cref{thm:muPA-pi02-cons-muHA,prop:muHA-to-muHAneg}).
-(6) is our second main contribution: we provide a realisability interpretation from $\muHAneg$ into $\muLJ$ (Theorem~\ref{thm:realisability-soundness}), morally by considerable specialisation of the analogous interpretation from $\SOHA$ into Girard-Reynolds' system $\F$ \cite{girard1972systemF,Reynolds74systemF}.
+(6) is our second main contribution: we provide a realisability interpretation from $\muHAneg$ into $\muLJ$ (Theorem~\ref{thm:realisability-soundness}), morally by considerable specialisation of the analogous interpretation from $\SOHA$ into Girard-Reynolds' system $\F$.
 Our domain of realisers is a (typed) term extension of $\muLJneg$ (the negative fragment of $\muLJ$), which is itself interpretable within $\muLJ$ (Proposition~\ref{prop:cmulj-into-cmuljminus}).